gbrembati/cloudguard-cnapp-gcp-org-onboarding/README.md

-# CloudGuard CNAPP Google Tenant Terraform Onboarding
+# CloudGuard CNAPP Google Organization Onboarding
 This Terraform project is intended to be used to onboard an entire Google Tenant in one-shot.
 What it does is configuring, via **Terraform**, an existing CloudGuard CSPM Portal and Google environment that has multiple projects.